 The affects in mathematics education can be various topics such as beliefs, attitudes, emotions, self-efficacy, confidence, motivations, identity, mathematics anxiety and characters.
 The researches (ideas of research) on related topics can be traced to the works of Markku S. Hannula, CERME Proceedings, ICME Proceedings and published books in Springer or other publishers.
 The values in mathematics education rooted in the work of Alan J Bishop, Mathematics Enculturation and followed by many research projects such as VAMP (Values and Mathematics Projects), VIMT (Values in Mathematics Teaching), WiFi (What I Find Important), and Third Wave Project.
 The related topics are pedagogical values, values alignment, values in teaching and learning mathematics, and mathematics well-being.

-This scope answer the question, how mathematics learning develop students mathematics literacy?
+This scope answer the question, how mathematics learning develops students mathematics literacy?

 It refers to researches on the teachers' effort from primary until undergraduate to support and enhance students' roles and engagement in constructing mathematics knowledge and skills.
 It is not only about the achievement of students but also the process of learning which develop character, values, attitudes, problem-solving, reasoning and proof, representations, connections, communications, and high order thinking.
 The teachers' effort can be in the form of developing mathematics tasks, learning materials, the use of digital technologies, ethnomathematics, etc.